hritiksauw199/Visualizing-Real-Time-Covid-Data-using-SQL/README.md

-# Visualizing UK's Covid-Data using SQL
+# Visualizing UK's real-Time Covid-Data using SQL

 In this project we explores the UK Gov's COVID-19 data which is publically available for download via a REST API from gov.uk.